March 3, 2025

 The rest of your video isn't just proving that thesis, though that's important.
 You'll want to explore the twists and turns of the idea.
 What questions does your thesis raise?
 What are the big doubts about your thesis, and how do you address them?
 How can we zoom out from your thesis and ask even bigger questions?

-Step 2: Determine your audience
+Step 2: Determine Your Video Essay Audience

 If you're commenting on media, that means hyper-specific shots and lines of dialogue.
 If you're commenting on history, that means old news clips.
 Filmed interviews are a great resource regardless of the topic.